tstahlhut/net_practice/README.md

 # net_practice
-A 42 project that let's you dive deeper into System Administration.
-You learn about networks with special focus on subnetting and routing tables.
+Net_pratice is a project of the core curriculum of 42 school where you learn about networks in general and TCP/IP addressing, subnetting and routing in special.

 ## 1. What is an IP Address?